innocent-george-mithu-nyamusa/innocent-george-mithu-nyamusa/README.md

 I am innocent george mithu nyamusa, a passionate and fast-learner full stack developer (Mobile And Web) from Harare in Zimbabwe🇿🇼 🌍.
 I'm currently in my Final Year pursuing my Barchelors in Computer Science at the University of Zimbabwe.

+- 🔭 I’m currently working on Cattle MarketPlace App With Camera Based Ai Weight Predictor, Tobacco Leaf AI Based Grading Application, Decentralised AR Based E-commerce Shop

+- 🌱 I’m currently learning Azure Cloud Engineering, SwiftUi and Artificial Intelligence, Solidity And Smart Contracts Development

+- 👯 I’m looking to collaborate on any open source project related with Cloud engineering, Mobile Development and Blockchain Application Development

+- 💬 Ask me about anything nodejs, php (OOP & Procedural), Flutter , Swift(UiKit, SwiftUi).

+- 😄 Pronouns: he/him/his

+- ⚡ Fun fact: I can speak Deutsche🇩🇪, Eglish🇺🇸 And Shona🇿🇼.
+I'm a parkour athlete (..
+Yes i can do A 360 Kick And A Back Flip) [ if you don't know waht parkour is checkout Taylor lautner Movie Tracers] .
+I've played volleyball for 10 years, and i'm still going..

+- 📹 Movies: I love movies in genres of Sci-fi, Action Adventure And Action Comedy.
+My Favorioute Movie is The Maze : Death Cure

+- 🎶 Music: I listen to anything that fits my current mood.
+Usually i listen to Classical Music after a long coding sprint.

 <!--
 **innocent-george-mithu-nyamusa/innocent-george-mithu-nyamusa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.